whsky/questionator/README.md

 asked to zero for everyone.
 When you press the button `Ask a question` it gets the list of students who have answered the fewest questions _(initially, this will be everyone since they have all answered zero questions)_.
-It then makes a random selection from this list of whom to ask the question to.
+It then makes a random selection from this list of whom to ask the question.
 The username and profile pic for that student are collected and displayed on screen.
 That student then has their "number of questions asked" incremented by one.
 This helps track how many questions have been asked, as well as remove the possibility of asking